Speakers (work in progress - as we nail down final details)

 Rupa Dachere is the Founder and Executive Director of CodeChix, a 501©3 charitable non-profit dedicated to the Education, Advocacy and Mentorship of women engineers in industry.
 She is a Senior Member of Technical Staff at her day job at VMware.
 Rupa has been a software engineer and tinkerer for decades and loves to learn new technologies/skills and share her knowledge with others.
-She is also an Advisor at the Stanford Engineering-For-Good program.
+Her code runs on the USA and Japan's long-haul backbone switches as well as Base Station Controllers, Dish Network and DirecTV encoders and vSphere products.
+She is also known as the creator of PiDoorbell.

 Board of Directors, Diversity and Inclusion, CodeChix